Explore the User Inerface

 MotionDesigner: Main User Interface

-Note: Reset the MotionDesigner interface if it does not display correctly.
-To reset: Drag its vertical left-side a small amount.
+Note: to reset the MotionDesigner interface if it does not display correctly: Drag its vertical left-side a small amount.

 MotionDesigner Terminology: